andrew/ultimate-awesome/README.md

 - [my-awesome-lua](https://github.com/MegaBedder/my-awesome-lua) - My list of quality Lua packages and resources.
 - [Debian-Guide](https://github.com/mikeroyal/Debian-Guide) - Debian Guide.
 - [Virtualization-Emulation-Guide](https://github.com/mikeroyal/Virtualization-Emulation-Guide) - Virtualization/Emulation Guide.
-- [awesome-remote-working](https://github.com/mkassm/awesome-remote-working) -  A curated list of awesome websites and companies for remote working, interships and hackathons.
 - [awesome_roadmaps](https://github.com/mkassm/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
 - [awesome-neutralino](https://github.com/neutralinojs-community/awesome-neutralino) - Collection of awesome resources for Neutralino.
 - [awesome-hyperspectral](https://github.com/Nrevyw/awesome-hyperspectral) - Awesome projects, papers, and tools for working with hyperspectral imagery.